 At Age 65 - Disability Support or Aged Care Report: PDF

 Mental Illness and Legal Support Accessibility in North Queensland: PDF

 SPECIAL SYSTEMIC PROJECTS

 Project 1: Disability Support Pension - Medical Appeals

-During the process of individual advocacy for person with a disability having their applications for the Disability Support Pension rejected, IAT identified a key factor common in all notices of rejection of the application was that of insufficient medical evidence being provided with the original application.
+During the process of individual advocacy for a person with a disability having their applications for the Disability Support Pension rejected, IATI identified a key factor common in all notices of rejection of the application was that of insufficient medical evidence being provided with the original application.